research-software-collaborations/research-software-collaborations.github.io/pages/trainees/adamzacharia.md

 e-mail: adamzachariaanil20@iisertvm.ac.in
 project_title: Correlation Function Analysis
 project_goal: >
   The primary objective of this project is to design and implement a versatile software layer that can effectively perform fits and solve system of equations.
 By building upon existing frameworks in lattice QCD, this software layer will enable researchers to extract multiple form-factors with ease and efficiency.
 mentors:
-- Archana Radhakrishnan (TIFR) and
+- Archana Radhakrishnan (TIFR)
-Brij Kishor Jashal (TIFR)
+- Brij Kishor Jashal (TIFR)
 proposal: /assets/pdf/Correlation_Function_Analysis.pdf
 presentations:
 github-username: adamzacharia